Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 Reykhólakirkja church

-So my plea to those who don't realize the importance our churches have to us: "Please respect our churches, they are holy to us and our place of worship".
+So my plea to those who don't realize the importance of our churches to us: "Please respect our Christian faith and our churches, they are holy to us and our place of worship."

 I visit every church in Iceland on my travels in my country.
-I go in and pray and admire these beautiful churches, which to me are like gems scattered around my country.
+I go in and pray and admire these beautiful churches, which, to me, are like gems scattered throughout my country.

 The Monument for Jón Thoroddssen